 So then, how big is too big when it comes to your kid’s coat?
 And what about that fleece jacket, does it count?
 There’s an easy way to find out.
 Dress your child in their coat or jacket, zip them up, and safely secure them in the car seat as if you didn’t know you were making a potentially fatal mistake.
 Make sure the shoulder straps are tight.
 Don’t drive anywhere.
 Instead, unfasten the straps without loosening them ⏤ not even a hair ⏤ and remove the child from the seat.
 Take the coat off and return the kid to the car seat.
 Clip them in but don’t tighten it.
 How much slack do you have in the shoulder straps?
 If the child still fits securely ⏤ chest clip at armpit level, straps snug to the body, no slack can be pinched ⏤ the coat is fine.
 You’re in the clear.
 More likely than not, however, you’re mind will be blown by the amount of excess space the coat was occupying.

-How to Keep Kids Warm If They Can’t Wear a Coat
+How to Keep Kids Warm in a Car Seat Without a Coat

 Now that you’re not putting your infant, toddler, or kid of any other size into a car seat wearing a winter coat, you still have to keep them warm.
 It’s your parental duty.
 And it’s still 10 degrees out.
 In addition to dressing them in layers, you essentially have two old-school options, and one new, depending on the size of the baby: